RockAfeller2013/vibecoded/AI Harness/FDE.md

 - LLM are a commododity
 - LLM have a mathamatical quardratic limit
+- LLM will have access to AI Chips that is faster than anything avaiable as a whole Rack within 5 years. such as Taalas
 - LLM have a context window which is based on Physical limitations and ecomoicical constraints.
 - LLM have Scaling Law limitations based on real wolrd physical constraints, there is no infiti about of Energy, nor resources in the world.
 - LLM have a Hallication